 He watched his family get taken by Hamas fighters.
 Now he wants Israel to fight back

-When Yosi Shnaidel saw the video of a woman being led away by Hamas fighters, he knew it was his cousin.
+When Yosi Shnaider saw the video of a woman being led away by Hamas fighters, he knew it was his cousin.

 The tell-tale sign?
 The two young red-headed boys she was clutching to her chest, wrapped in a blanket.